-With regard to the Company's pension plan, the Company has assumed, based upon high quality corporate bond yields, AA rated or higher, that its assumed discount rate will be 5.25% in 2010, versus an assumed discount rate of 6.25% in 2009.
+With regard to the Company's pension plan, the Company has assumed, based upon high quality corporate bond yields, AA rated or higher, that it's assumed discount rate will be 5.25% in 2011, which is consistent with an assumed discount rate of 5.25% in 2010.
 The Company's management conducts an analysis which includes a review of plan asset investments and projected future performance of those investments to determine the plan's assumed long-term rate of return.
 The assumed long-term rate of return of 5.25% on assets is applied to the market-related value of plan assets at the end of the previous year.
 This produces the expected return on plan assets that is included in annual pension income or expense for the current year.
 The cumulative difference between this expected return and the actual return on plan assets is deferred and amortized into pension income or expense over future periods.
-Since the value of the Company's pension assets at fiscal year-end 2010 was less than the accumulated pension benefit obligation, the Company recorded \$173,810 as a non-cash adjustment to other comprehensive loss in stockholders' equity and increased its long-term pension liability by \$173,810.
-In fiscal year 2009, the Company recorded \$143,422 as a noncash adjustment to other comprehensive loss in stockholders' equity and increased its long-term pension liability by \$143,422.
-These changes to equity did not affect net income and are recorded net of deferred taxes.
+Since the value of the Company's pension assets at fiscal year-end 2011 was less than the accumulated pension benefit obligation, the Company recorded \$7,716 as a non-cash adjustment to other comprehensive loss in stockholders' equity and increased its long-term pension liability by \$7,716.
+In fiscal year 2010, the Company recorded \$173,810 as a noncash adjustment to other comprehensive loss in stockholders' equity and increased its long-term pension liability by \$173,810.
+These changes to other comprehensive loss did not affect net income and are recorded net of deferred taxes.
 See Note 7 of the Notes to Financial Statements for additional pension disclosures.